How Do You Run a Scavenger Hunt for Team Building That's Actually Fun for Adults?

 The Hunt Triangle

-After designing and analyzing 150+ scavenger hunts (Actify platform data, 2024, n=156), we identified three challenge types that must be present for the hunt to create real team bonding — not just entertainment.
+After designing and analyzing 150+ scavenger hunts (Actify platform data, 2024, n=156), three challenge types must be present for the hunt to create real team bonding — not just entertainment.
 Most hunts fail because they're all 'find' tasks.
 Finding things is mildly fun but requires no collaboration.
 The Hunt Triangle ensures every hunt forces teams to think, move, and create together.

 Discovery Tasks